Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Conclusion and Policy Implications

 \section{Conclusion and Policy Implications}

-Digital coupon programs have emerged as a popular stimulus tool, yet we do not fully understand their distributional outcomes.
-Our analysis of Beijing's 2022 initiative reveals that while these programs can generate significant short-term spending, their impact varies considerably across consumers and businesses, creating important tradeoffs between efficiency and equity.
-These findings offer actionable insights for improving stimulus design during economic downturns, with implications extending to broader questions of how governments can more effectively deploy fiscal resources to support both aggregate demand and vulnerable sectors.
+Digital coupon programs have emerged as a popular stimulus tool, yet we do not fully understand their distributional consequences.
+Our analysis of Beijing's 2022 initiative reveals that digital coupons amplify government subsidies through additional consumer spending, so that both their stimulus effect and firm-level incidence depend critically on heterogeneous consumer responses.
+While the program generates significant increases in short-term spending, the resulting revenue gains are distributed unevenly across businesses.
+These findings offer actionable insights for the design of digital coupon programs, with broader implications for demand-side stimulus policies.

 Governments typically employ two broad categories of stimulus tools during economic downturns.
-Demand-side instruments aim to boost consumer spending through direct transfers to households.
-Historical examples include the U.S. Economic Stimulus Payments in 2001, 2008, and 2020, as well as an increased variety of large-scale stimulus policies using prepaid cards or time-limited consumption vouchers in California, Milan, and Seoul in 2020; Hong Kong and Northern Ireland in 2021; and Thailand in 2023 \citep{Boehm2025}.
-Supply-side instruments, by contrast, provide direct assistance to businesses.
-During the COVID-19 pandemic, many governments implemented extensive business-assistance programs, such as the U.S. Paycheck Protection Program and similar schemes worldwide, to provide direct support to vulnerable enterprises.
+Demand-side instruments seek to raise consumer spending through transfers or consumption incentives directed at households, such as the U.S. Economic Stimulus Payments in 2001, 2008, and 2020, as well as more recent policies using prepaid cards or time-limited consumption vouchers \citep{Boehm2025}.
+Supply-side instruments, by contrast, provide direct support to businesses.
+During the COVID-19 pandemic, many governments implemented business-assistance programs, such as the U.S. Paycheck Protection Program and related schemes in other countries, to help vulnerable enterprises survive temporary demand shortfalls.

-Digital coupons represent a demand-side stimulus tool and take the form of consumption vouchers with minimum spending thresholds and short expiration windows.
-Our study finds that these design features deliver significant but short-lived stimulus in targeted sectors.
-However, they also create distributional impacts that elicit spending from wealthy consumers in high-amenity neighborhoods and direct funds to large establishments, potentially undermining policy objectives to support vulnerable businesses.

-Our findings reveal several tradeoffs that extend well beyond digital coupon programs.
-The ``large business bias'' we document will likely characterize cash-based or other voucher-based programs as long as consumer-business matching patterns persist---wealthy consumers tend to patronize larger, higher-priced establishments regardless of the payment mechanism.
-Moreover, even if digital coupons did not exhibit such bias, their nature as demand-side instruments inherently limits governments' ability to target specific types of businesses directly.
-To support vulnerable enterprises, policymakers can therefore combine demand-side instruments with direct supply-side government support.

-This insight has universal appeal for stimulus program implementation.
-The substantial heterogeneity in consumer responses we document underscores a fundamental challenge: uniform policies often yield non-uniform effects across individuals, locations, and businesses.
-Targeted approaches that account for this heterogeneity can significantly enhance stimulus efficiency---potentially multiplying impact several-fold compared to universal distribution.